DIY heart ornaments for Christmas (easy painted wooden hearts)

 I also tried cutting the same twine and then hot-gluing the trimmed knot to the top of the heart ornament.
 Honestly, I liked that method better because it was faster and easier and didn’t add a hole to the top of the heart.

 Can you believe that this is the first time ever that I’m using traditional red in our Christmas decor?
 The red ribbon bows and disco balls are the cherry on top.
-I’m so glad disco balls are making a comeback.
-I used them a long time ago and I’ve had my giant disco ball under the coffee table since 2014 and still love it.
-It doesn’t get more magical than the sun shining in onto a disco ball and creating a sparkling pattern on the walls and ceiling.
+If you love disco balls as much as I do, then check out my DIY melted disco ball tutorial.

 RELATED: Come see the rest of my Christmas home tour with bows and disco balls for this year.